Dollfußsiedlung & Fischersiedlung

 The history of the Bocksiedlung was compiled in many interviews and painstaking detail work by the city archives for the book "Bocksiedlung.
 A piece of Innsbruck" of the city archive.

+Instead of becoming part of Germany, they were subject to the unloved Wallschen.
 Italian troops occupied Innsbruck for almost two years after the end of the war.
 At the peace negotiations in Paris, the Brenner Pass was declared the new border.
 The historic Tyrol was divided in two.
 The military was stationed at the Brenner Pass to secure a border that had never existed before and was perceived as unnatural and unjust.
+In 1924, the Innsbruck municipal council decided to name squares and streets around the main railway station after South Tyrolean towns.
+Bozner Platz, Brixnerstrasse and Salurnerstrasse still bear their names today.
 Many people on both sides of the Brenner felt betrayed.
 Although the war was far from won, they did not see themselves as losers to Italy.
 Hatred of Italians reached its peak in the interwar period, even if the occupying troops were emphatically lenient.
 A passage from the short story collection "The front above the peaks" by the National Socialist author Karl Springenschmid from the 1930s reflects the general mood:

 "The young girl says, 'Becoming Italian would be the worst thing.

-Then old Tappeiner just nods and grumbles: 'I know it myself and we all know it: becoming a whale would be the worst thing'."
+Old Tappeiner just nods and grumbles: "I know it myself and we all know it: becoming a whale would be the worst thing."

-However, high politics was only the framework for the real problems.
-The epidemic that went down in history as the Spanish flu also took its toll in Innsbruck in the years after the war.
+But high politics was only the framework of the actual misery.
+The as Spanish flu This epidemic, which has gone down in history, also took its toll in Innsbruck in the years following the war.
 Exact figures were not recorded, but the number of deaths worldwide is estimated at 27 - 50 million.
+In Innsbruck, at the height of the Spanish flu epidemic, it is estimated that around 100 people fell victim to the disease every day.
 Many Innsbruck residents had not returned home from the battlefields and were missing as fathers, husbands and labourers.
 Many of those who had made it back were wounded and scarred by the horrors of war.
-As late as February 1920, the "Tyrolean Committee of the Siberians" at the Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." a charity evening.
+As late as February 1920, the „Tyrolean Committee of the Siberians" im Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
+Long after the war, the province of Tyrol still needed help from abroad to feed the population.
+Under the heading "Significant expansion of the American children's aid programme in Tyrol" was published on 9 April 1921 in the Innsbrucker Nachrichten to read: "Taking into account the needs of the province of Tyrol, the American representatives for Austria have most generously increased the daily number of meals to 18,000 portions.“